Starting Solids - Why I Don't Recommend Baby Rice

 Habit and Preparation

-Habit and practicing the preparation of meals are key to children eating well long term.
+Habits and practicing the preparation of meals are key to children eating well long term.
 Vegetables in particular is something that many parents struggle getting into little ones.
 Starting children off on vegetables can play a key role in saving these battles, it is a lot harder adjusting to their taste when babies have had other foods, especially those that are processed.
 In addition the preparation involved is important for parents to get used to – and trying to use as much of the family meals as possible and adapt them to babies makes life significantly easier!
-This is one of the key reasons I created Healthy Easy Dinners for Busy Mums!
+This is one of the key reasons I created my Baby and Toddler Cookbook

 So what do you start babies off on?

 Interestingly enough the WHO and UNICEF both recommend “introduction of nutritionally-adequate and safe complementary (solid) foods at 6 months together with continued breastfeeding up to 2 years of age or beyond”.
 In the WHO Complementary Feeding Guide the recommendations are to start babies off on foods which are: